 And so the big moment arrives.
-We can now pose the question to the machine… And as we ask our AI to make its choice, it will start computing.
-It will start crunching numbers, reducing information to distill meaning, it might come up with new higher order concepts and idea’s in order to aid its decision-making.
-And in the end, it will just look at us with its cold iron eyes and tell us in a flat, monotone voice whether it chose option 1) or option 2) .
+As we ask our AI to make its choice, it will start computing.
+It will start crunching numbers.
+And in the end, it will just look at us with its cold iron eyes and tell us in a flat, monotone voice whether it chose option 1) or option 2).
 (You know how these AI’s are, emotionless creeps…)

 Now the question that remains is: Did our AI have free will?
 Was the choice it just made completely free and voluntarily, or should we say it in fact had no free choice in the matter?

-Yes, the choice that the machine end up making was a product of all its physical components and all its experiences in the past.
-However, the choice that the AI ended up making was a result of the way the AI treated, reduced and manipulated all of this data.
-It could potentially forget some chunk of data all by itself, without any outside initiative to do so.
-Perhaps there was a corrupt part that altered its decision.
-Maybe the AI would even be able to completely make up some data and lie to itself about the origin of this data.
-The complete decision-making process happened by the AI, inside of the AI, according the all the preferences and faults the AI might have.
+The choice that the machine ends up making was a product of all its physical components and all its experiences in the past.
+However, the complete decision-making process happened by the AI, inside of the AI, according to all the preferences and faults the AI might have.

 So the conclusion should not be that the deterministic nature of the universe somehow took away our ability to make a free choice.
-The concept doesn’t lose any part of its meaningfulness through this argument.
 The conclusion should be that we are that part of the deterministic universe that is making the free choice.
-We can make any choice that we want at any point in our lives, yet we choose to do that which fits with our past experiences, ideas and believes.

-Free will means that a conscious entity is able to make its own choices based on the information available to it, without being forced by other conscious entities to do otherwise.
 There is simply no way in which the deterministic laws of physics that dictate the interactions between atoms and groups of particles, can force me to do anything.
-Those particles cannot force me to do anything because they are the building blocks from which my consciousness arrises.
-The concept of free will simply doesn’t apply to that level of abstraction.
+Those particles cannot force me to do anything because they are the building blocks from which my consciousness arises.